 - The shipment receives a carrier scan within your handling time, even if it arrives late due to carrier disruption, eBay site bugs, natural disaster or severe weather

 - If the shipment receives a delivery scan within the estimated delivery date range, even if you shipped it late

 - eBay or PayPal instructs you to hold a shipment or cancels the transaction

 - Events listed on the announcement board - opens in new window or tab are covered by this protection

 A returned item has been opened, used, or damaged

 When you offer free returns and accept the return:

 - You will have access to use the partial refund tool for items that come back used, damaged, or missing parts

-- Starting June 1, 2018, if the buyer leaves negative or neutral feedback for any reason or escalates an eBay Money Back Guarantee claim, we will automatically remove the feedback and protect you from impacts to your standards
+- If the buyer leaves negative or neutral feedback for any reason or escalates an eBay Money Back Guarantee claim, we will automatically remove the feedback and protect you from impacts to your standards

 - If the buyer escalates, eBay will resolve the issue directly with the buyer, and you don't need to worry